Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 Museum of Local History (Ganja State History-Ethnography Museum).
 Has the usual archaeology, history and ethnographic exhibits.
 Labels have zero English always reducing the value of these museums.
 AZN 5

-The walls of the house are decorated with the construction year, notes about Olympic Games held in USSR in 1980s, and the name and portrait of the owner.
-The words “Ganja” (the historic name of the city) iw written on the different parts of the building with the bottoms of bottles, however during that time the city was officially called Kirovabad (1935-1989).
+The walls of the house are decorated with the construction year, notes about the Olympic Games held in the USSR in the 1980s, and the name and portrait of the owner.
+The words “Ganja” (the historic name of the city) are written on the different parts of the building with the bottoms of bottles, however, during that time, the city was officially called Kirovabad (1935-1989).

 The interior that I didn’t see.